Rad3d21/Voron0.1/README.md

 Ziptie/tie-wrap brackets that push in and twist to lock.
 Holes in 2 directions for perpendicular or parallel fixing of cables.

 Modifications to oldfar-t sideswipe (https://github.com/oldfar-t/Side-Swipe-Magnetic-Probe).
 The lip did not fit and added ADXL moount plus enlarged the holes for the magnets.
+Thinking of maybe adding brush for nozzle cleanup.
+Could be added to the arm.